kubeshop/tracetest/examples/quick-start-tempo-nodejs/readme.md

 },
 ```

-To start the server you run this command.
+To start the server, run this command:

 ```bash
 npm run with-grpc-tracer